jjcosare/dev-setup/doc/training/coursera-progfun1.md

 > Base Project for Weekly Assignments : Setup

-1. Please refer to `./coursera-progfun1` as base project

 1. Copy the folder `./coursera-progfun1` on your desired location

 1. Upload the contents of `coursera-progfun1` to your github repo